MakDon/calendar/README.md

 ## Deploy

+The user info, team info are fetched from your platform.
+You can plug this into your system in the following way:

-As for the backend, simply implement the adaptors in server/adaptor.
+- As for the backend, simply implement the adaptors in server/adaptor.
-As for the front end, include the page with an iframe, and call postMessage to send in the user ticket and teamId after the iframe loaded.
+- As for the front end, include the page with an iframe, and call postMessage to send in the user ticket and teamId after the iframe loaded.

 Then start the server in production mode:
 `npm run bs`